 He has been chairman and president of the Wimborne Minster & District Chamber of Trade, was responsible for designing the current Town Guide and also instrumental in updating the Christmas lighting scheme to the town.
 In addition to his Town Council responsibilities he represents Wimborne as a Dorset County Councillor and is an East Dorset District Councillor for the Stour Ward.

 Married to Sue, also a Town Councillor, he has a son, 2 daughters, one who lives locally and the other in Michigan USA, and 4 grandchildren.
 His hobbies and interests include music and politics.

-Born and brought up in Broadstone, I moved to Wimborne with my family 27 years ago.
-My son attended both Wimborne First and Allenbourn, two excellent examples of our local schools.
+Born and brought up in Broadstone, Sue moved to Wimborne with her family 30 years ago.
+Her son attended both Wimborne First and Allenbourn, two excellent examples of our local schools.

-I have spent my working life locally in both the private and public sectors, including many years with the NHS, and the last thirteen in local government.
-The experience gained in these areas has helped me to have a greater understanding of the needs of the community.
+She has spent her working life locally in both the private and public sectors, including many years with the NHS, and fourteen until her retirement in 2015 in local government.
+The experience gained in these areas has helped her to have a greater understanding of our community.

 I was born nearly 62 years ago at High Hall Estate two and a half miles from Wimborne Minster.
 We lived there until I was 5 years old.
 Moving to West Stapehill and going to local schools.
 On leaving school I went to Poole College to train as a Fabrication Engineer and worked for the same company for 30 years.
 Unfortunately I retired 10 years ago through ill health.

 I have been married to my wife Ann, a local girl, for almost 40 years.
 We have had three homes in and around Wimborne.
 Our present home, for the past 30 years, is at Leigh Park where I have been Chairman of the Residents Association for six years.